nearform/graphql-hooks/README.md

   - `updateData(previousData, data)`: Function - Custom handler for merging previous & new query results; return value will replace `data` in `useQuery` return value
     - `previousData`: Previous GraphQL query or `updateData` result
     - `data`: New GraphQL query result
+  - `client`: GraphQLClient - If a GraphQLClient is explicitly passed as an option, then it will be used instead of the client from the `ClientContext`.

 ### `useQuery` return value